jeffersonxu/ludobots/README.md

 # ludobots
-This contains my final project for Northwestern CS 396: Artifical Life.
+This contains assignment 6 for Northwestern CS 396: Artifical Life.
+Specifically, this assignment builds a kinematic chain (a jointed, motorized, innervated, sensorized snake).
 This was built using the community [r/ludobots](https://www.reddit.com/r/ludobots/) and depends on [Pyrosim](https://github.com/jbongard/pyrosim).
-The fitness function for my robot was to maximize going out of the screen (-x direction).
-The robot is additionally challenged by a small obstacle course and was evolved using paralell hill climbing.
+As of right now there is no evolution as `numberOfGenerations = 1` and `populationSize = 1` so the snake just sits there and wigles a little bit.
+A demonstration of the various creatures generated can be seen [here](https://youtu.be/tbStfZbY8Co).

 ## Running
 After cloning this repository run the following: